ri0t/thebugstory/.github/ISSUE_TEMPLATE/writer-s-guild-application.md

 ---
 name: Writer's guild application
-about: 'This is form #7023 - Application to the story writer guild'
+about: 'Form #7023 - Application to the story writer guild'

 ---